RISKS & SIDE EFFECTS

 - are breastfeeding.
 It is not known if the medicines in BREO pass into your breast milk and if they can harm your baby.

-Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your HCP about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 BREO and certain other medicines may interact with each other.
 This may cause serious side effects.
-Especially tell your healthcare provider if you take antifungal or anti-HIV medicines.
+Especially tell your HCP if you take antifungal or anti-HIV medicines.

 How should I use BREO ELLIPTA?

-Read the step-by-step instructions for using BREO at the end of the Medication Guide.
+Read the step-by-step instructions for using BREO at the end of the Patient Information.

-- Do not use BREO unless your healthcare provider has taught you how to use the inhaler and you understand how to use it correctly.
+Do not use BREO unless your HCP has taught you how to use the inhaler and you understand how to use it correctly.

-- BREO comes in 2 different strengths.
-Your healthcare provider prescribed the strength that is best for you.
+BREO comes in 2 different strengths.
+Your HCP prescribed the strength that is best for you.

-- Use BREO exactly as your healthcare provider tells you to use it.
+Use BREO exactly as your HCP tells you to use it.
 Do not use BREO more often than prescribed.

-- If you miss a dose of BREO, take it as soon as you remember.
+If you miss a dose of BREO, take it as soon as you remember.
 Do not take more than 1 inhalation per day.
 Take your next dose at your usual time.
-Do not take 2 doses at one time.
+Do not take 2 doses at 1 time.

-- If you take too much BREO, call your healthcare provider or go to the nearest hospital emergency room right away if you have any unusual symptoms, such as worsening shortness of breath, chest pain, increased heart rate, or shakiness.
+If you take too much BREO, call your HCP or go to the nearest hospital emergency room right away if you have any unusual symptoms, such as worsening shortness of breath, chest pain, increased heart rate, or shakiness.

-- Do not use other medicines that contain a LABA for any reason.
-Ask your healthcare provider or pharmacist if any of your other medicines are LABA medicines.
+Do not use other medicines that contain a LABA for any reason.
+Ask your HCP or pharmacist if any of your other medicines are LABA medicines.

-- Do not stop using BREO unless told to do so by your healthcare provider because your symptoms might get worse.
-Your healthcare provider will change your medicines as needed.
+Do not stop using BREO unless told to do so by your HCP because your symptoms might get worse.
+Your HCP will change your medicines as needed.

-- BREO does not relieve sudden symptoms of asthma or COPD and you should not take extra doses of BREO to relieve these sudden symptoms.
+BREO does not relieve sudden symptoms of asthma and you should not take extra doses of BREO to relieve these sudden symptoms.
 Always have a rescue inhaler with you to treat sudden symptoms.
-If you do not have a rescue inhaler, call your healthcare provider to have one prescribed for you.
+If you do not have a rescue inhaler, call your HCP to have one prescribed for you.

-- your peak flow meter results decrease.
-Your healthcare provider will tell you the numbers that are right for you.
+your peak flow meter results decrease.
+Your HCP will tell you the numbers that are right for you.

 What are the possible side effects with BREO ELLIPTA?